mvolkmann/blog/src/remix.md

 focus on the user interface and work back through web standards to deliver a fast, slick, and resilient user experience."

+Remix enables many web applications to work with no client-side JavaScript code.

 Remix is heavily based on React Router.

 The hooks `useState` and `useEffect` can be used in Remix apps,